darkestb4light/spoof/README.md

 - Target any asset without prior authorization
 - Be modified with any intent outside of personal research or learning

-** Also, see the license that should accompany this README and code.
+** See the license that should accompany this README and code.

 Note:
 =====